 I’ve been going by “DeadTOm” online, mostly for gaming purposes, since the late 1990’s.
 I’m a mediocre programmer, a better than average photographer, and I’ve been working in IT since 2001.
-I’m a gen-x, professional computer nerd, video and tabletop gamer, godless heathen, dad to two male nerdlings, husband-like figure to an amazing woman, and citizen of Earth.
+I’m a gen-x, professional computer nerd, video and tabletop gamer, godless heathen, dad to two male nerdlings, husband-like figure to an amazing woman, and general purveyor of geekery.

 What you’ll find here are ramblings about everything I feel interesting enough to share with the world, whether the world wants to hear it or not.
 In case it sounds wholesome and family-like, it’s not.
 I swear like a drunken pirate, I post a lot of nudity, and I make a lot of boob jokes.
 I’m not the type of person you want to put on speaker phone.